 At home in Morocco

 It’s been way too long since we were able to visit our little house in Morocco.
 Travel from many countries, including Portugal, is still blocked, so it will be a while yet before we can get back to Fez and check in personally with our house and friends there.
-Meanwhile, food is our mode of transport, and Sahar Elhallak of At Home in Morocco has often been our guide.
+Meanwhile, food is our mode of transport, and our friend Sahar Elhallak, from her home in Morocco was our guide.

 During our time in confinement, Sahar beamed cookery sessions from her medina kitchen, and when I was feeling nostalgic for Moroccan flavors, she went into the souk, found the freshest produce available and set out a menu for us to prepare together.
 Two aromatic dishes—Moroccan style lentils and Tahini cauliflower with Zaatar—helped bring the medina into our Porto kitchen.
 Tom agreed with me that the results were the next best thing to being in Fez ourselves.
 Thank you Sahar!